Language Design: Unified Condition Expressions

 Motivation

-• Make this design scale seamlessly from simple cases to complicated ones.
+- Allow the design to scale seamlessly from simple cases to complicated ones.

 Minimizing the number of keywords or turning condition syntax into method calls (like Smalltalk) are non-goals.